toivjon/dxgi-sandbox/README.md

 # dxgi-sandbox
-This is sandbox is dedicated for my personal study about how the Microsoft DirectX Graphics Infrastructure (DXGI) works.
+This sandbox is dedicated for my personal study about how the Microsoft DirectX Graphics Infrastructure (DXGI) works.

 ## Sources